 - Ikebukuro (池袋): Tokyo Met Art Space, Metropolitan Plaza, Tobu Dept Store, Seibu Dept Store, Sezon Museum of Art, Sunshine City (サンシャインシティ), Toyota Amlux.

-- Kanda (神田): Akihabara Electric Town, Yushima Seidō (湯島聖堂), a Confucian temple from the Genroku Era (17th century), Transportation Museum, Jimbocho (神保町 Jinbōchō), center of used-book stores and publishing houses.
+- Kanda (神田): Akihabara Electric Town, Yushima Seidō (湯島聖堂), a Confucian temple from the Genroku Era (17th century), Transportation Museum, Jimbocho (神保町 Jinbōchō), a centre of used-book stores and publishing houses.

 - Ginza (銀座): Mitsukoshi, Takashimaya, Wako, Matsuya department stores, Sony Building, Idemitsu Art Museum, Japan Sake Center, Nikon Salon, Contax Gallery, Art Museum Ginza, World Magazine Gallery, Kabuki-za Theatre (歌舞伎座), Hachikan Jinja, Hibiya Park (日比谷公園 Hibiya Kōen).